Influence of External Magnetic Field on Dust$-$Acoustic Waves in a Capacitive RF Discharge: Characteristics of DAW in the presence of magnetic field

 \section{Characteristics of DAW in the presence of magnetic field}

 In Section~\ref{sec:DAW without B}, the excitation of DAWs and its propagation characteristics in the absence of an external magnetic field, B = 0 T have been discussed.
-The stability of the self-excited DAWs in discharges depends on the $E/p$ ratio, which determines the streaming ion flux through the confined dust grain medium \cite{instability1,instability2}.
-In our experiments, the waves are highly unstable below a gas pressure p $<$ 20 Pa and for higher rf power P $>$ 4 W in the absence of B. Therefore, the experiments are performed in the pressure range of 23 Pa to 28 Pa at rf power of 3.5 W to 3 W. The effect of an external magnetic field on the propagating DAWs, which are excited at p = 27 Pa and P = 3.5 W, is shown in Fig.~\ref{fig:fig3}.
+The effect of an external magnetic field on the propagating DAWs, which are excited at p = 27 Pa and P = 3.5 W, is shown in Fig.~\ref{fig:fig3}.
 At this discharge conditions, the excited waves are slightly unstable at B = 0 T and get stabilized at a low magnetic field (B $<$ 0.05 T).
 Only the propagation characteristics such as frequency, wavlength and velocity of the DAWs get modified at low B range.
 Further increase of B (B $>$ 0.05 T) starts to damp the DAWs in the upper part of the confined dusty plasma medium.
 In the range of B, 0.05 T up to 0.13 T, the DAWs continuously damp from top to bottom of the dust grain medium.
 At higher B $\sim$ 0.13 T, the DAWs are found to be completely damped and the dust particles do not show any oscillatory motion around their equilibrium position.
 Further increase in B (B $>$ 0.13 T) turns the central region of the dusty plasma in a E$\times$B motion \cite{rotationknopka1,rotationkarasev2} which is not the focus of the present study and therefore not considered.
 It should be noted that dust grains show a rotational motion or E$\times$B motion due to the radial electric field.
 The magnitude of this E field decreases from the edge region to the central region of the lower electrode.
 Large diameter of the lower electrode provides a weak radial E-field at the central region of the dust cloud, therefore, the oscillatory motion of dust grains (along B) dominate over the E$\times$B motion (perpendicular to B).
-Hence, the effect of radial E-field during the wave motion is assumed to be insignificant.
+Hence, the effect of radial E-field during the wave motion is observed to be insignificant.
+It has been discussed the excitation and stability of DAWs dependence on the $E/p$ ratio.
+We observe the characteristics of DAWs at a higher value of $E/p$, which is possible at slightly lower power (P = 3 W) and lower pressure (p = 26 Pa).
+Fig.~\ref{fig:fig4} represents the propagation characteristics of DAWs at various strength of the magnetic field.
+At this discharge conditions, the DAWs are slightly unstable compared to the previous discharge case (Fig.~\ref{fig:fig3}) in unmagnetized plasma.
+In the range of magnetic field B $<$ 0.06 T, the dusty plasma medium gets stabilized and the wave parameters change.
+With increasing B from 0.06 T to 0.15 T, we see the damping of DAWs in the upper part of dusty plasma.
+In this case, the DAW are not completely damped in the lower part of dusty plasma even at the higher magnetic field (B = 0.15 T).
+The role of B on the damping of the wave becomes negligible after a certain value.
+Therefore, the bottom part of the dusty plasma medium exhibits a wave like motion even after increasing the magnetic field, B $>$ 0.15 T. It is also found that higher magnetic field is required to damp the wave when the rf power is lowered.
+Further lowering of the pressure to 23 Pa at P = 3 W, the DAWs are observed to be unstable and stabilize in the presence of a magnetic field.
+Fig.~\ref{fig:fig5} represents the DAWs at different strength of B. It is found that DAWs do not damp even at the higher magnetic field (B $>$ 0.1 T) at this discharge conditions.
+The magnetic field only modifies the characteristics of the propagating DAWs or wave parameters.
+The wave parameters such as $\lambda$, $C_{da}$ and $f_d$ are measured for different B. The wave parameters with various strength of B are listed in table I. It is found that wavelength of DAW first decreases at lower B (B $<$ 0.05 T) and after that its value slightly increases again towards higher B (B $>$ 0.1 T).
+The opposite trend is seen in the case of the velocity and frequency of DAWs.
+The $C_{da}$ and $f_d$ increases with increasing the B (B $<$ 0.05 T) and after that, both values start to decrease towards higher magnetic field.
+Similar kind of variation in wave parameters is also observed for other discharge conditions (P = 3.5 and 3 W, p = 27 and 26 Pa).
+Thus, the results clearly show the modification and damping of dust-acoustic waves in the magnetized rf discharge plasma.